Student Loan Calculator

 This calculator provides estimates only and should not be considered financial advice.
 Actual payment amounts may vary based on your specific loan terms, servicer, and current federal poverty guidelines.
 For official information, visit studentaid.gov or consult with a qualified financial advisor.
 Income-driven repayment calculations use 2025 HHS Federal Poverty Guidelines.

-Quick Facts: Student Loans
+Quick Facts Student Loans

 How Student Loan Repayment Plans Work

 The Standard Repayment Plan spreads your payments evenly over 10 years with fixed monthly amounts.
 This is the default plan and results in the lowest total interest paid among all options.
-The Graduated Plan starts with lower payments that increase every two years over 10 years, designed for borrowers who expect their income to grow.
+The Graduated Plan starts with lower payments that increase every two years over 10 years, for borrowers who expect their income to grow.
 The Extended Plan stretches payments over 25 years, reducing monthly amounts but increasing total interest significantly.

 Income-Driven Repayment (IDR) plans tie your monthly payment to your income and family size.
 These plans offer forgiveness of any remaining balance after 20 or 25 years of payments.
 The four IDR options - IBR, PAYE, REPAYE/SAVE, and ICR - each have slightly different eligibility requirements and payment calculations, but all use a percentage of your discretionary income (the difference between your adjusted gross income and 150% of the federal poverty guideline for your family size and state).